-(Adds comments by autism experts and CDC on why rates are
+(Adds comments by autism experts and CDC on why rates are rising, other background)

 By Julie Steenhuysen

 CHICAGO, March 27 As many as one in 68 U.S. children have autism, a 30 percent increase in just two years, U.S. health officials said on Thursday, but experts think the rise may simply reflect that parents and doctors are getting better at recognizing and diagnosing the disorder.

 Experts were largely unfazed by the latest numbers, which they say do not necessarily suggest increasing prevalence.

 "It's not that surprising because as people get more aware, the prevalence has always increased in a psychiatric disorder," Dr Thomas Frazier, director of Cleveland Clinic Children's Center for Autism, said in a telephone interview.